-Modifications on an as needed basis, like building a home without accessibility guidelines, may cause issues later when an individual's accessibility needs change over time, and may not be cost-effective overall.
-We note that government funded schemes for home modifications focus on 'point-in-time' assessments of a person's functional capacity, whereas a more considered approach could be to modify to universal design standards in the first instance, and where possible, to be able to pre-emptively plan for a decline in an individual's functional capacity.
+Modifications on an as needed basis, like building a home without accessibility guidelines, may cause issues later when an individual's accessibility needs change over time, and may not be cost effective overall.
+We note that government funded schemes for home modifications focus on 'point in time' assessments of a person's functional capacity, whereas a more considered approach could be to modify to universal design standards, where possible, in the first instance, to be able to pre-emptively plan for a decline in an individual's functional capacity.

-Q12 If you have made accessibility modifications to a property, what modifications did you make?
-(Choose ALL that may apply)
+Q12 if you have made accessibility modifications to a property, what modification did you make?